jillesvangurp/www.jillesvangurp.com/_posts/2007-11-01-web-application-scalability.md

   - python
   - webdevelopment
 ---
-It seems <a href="http://www.infoq.com/news/2007/10/big-java">infoq </a>picked up some stuff from <a href="http://www.theserverside.com/news/thread.tss?thread_id=47135#240685">a comment</a> I left on the serverside about one of my pet topics (Server side Java).
+It seems [infoq ](http://www.infoq.com/news/2007/10/big-java)picked up some stuff from [a comment](http://www.theserverside.com/news/thread.tss?thread_id=47135#240685) I left on the serverside about one of my pet topics (Server side Java).

 The infoq article also mentions that I work at Nokia.
 I indeed work for Nokia Research Center and it's a great place to work.
 Only they do require me to point out that when making such comments I'm not actually representing them.